 Coronary artery disease is uncommon in young people except in rare cases of homozygous familial hypercholesterolemia.

-Percutaneous coronary intervention (PCI) are non-surgical procedures that are recommended once a patient is diagnosed with unstable angina, non-ST elevated myocardial infarction or ST-elevated myocardial infarction.
-PCI includes procedures such as angiography, angioplasty and stent placement and should be done within 90 minutes of the patient's arrival to the emergency room.
-These procedures are done in the cath lab help visualize the obstruction and revascularize the heart.
+Percutaneous coronary intervention (PCI) are non-surgical procedures that are recommended once a patient is diagnosed with unstable angina, non-ST elevated myocardial infarction, or ST-elevated myocardial infarction.
+The goal of this procedure is to relieve the narrowing or occlusion of the coronary artery.
+PCI includes procedures such as angiography, angioplasty, and stent placement and should be done within 90 minutes of the patient's arrival to the emergency department.
+These procedures are done in the cath lab to help visualize the obstruction and revascularize the heart.
 Angioplasty allows the visualization of the arteries and localizing of the narrowing of the coronary artery.
 After narrowing is identified a balloon angioplasty can be done where a balloon is inflated causing expansion of the narrowed artery and improving blood flow.
 A stent is a mesh tube that can be placed to keep the coronary artery open.

 A myocardial infarction occurs when there is a narrowing or occlusion of a coronary artery due to atherosclerosis (plaque buildup due to cholesterol).
 In an infarction blood supply is insufficient to the contracting myocardium and oxygen supply does not meet oxygen demand causing cell death.
 This causes an ST-segment elevation on an ECG due to abnormal conduction through the heart.